AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/conf-folder-post-processing.md

     http://<server name>:<port>/system/console/configMgr
     ```

-1. Search for and click on the **com.adobe.fmdita.xmleditor.config.XmlEditorConfig** bundle.
+1. Search for and click on the **com.adobe.fmdita.config.ConfigManager** bundle.

 1. Select the **Ignored Paths for Post Processing** option, to ignore a folder for post processing.